 $$\text{eccentricity} = \frac{|\vec{P}_{\text{fragment}} - \vec{P}_{\text{gaze}}|}{r_{\text{fovea}}}$$$\vec{P}_{\text{fragment}}$ is the screen position of the current pixel (in GPU terminology, a fragment — the shader runs this equation independently for every pixel on screen, every frame). $\vec{P}_{\text{gaze}}$ is the current gaze point (mouse position or eye-tracker input).
 At eccentricity = 0, you're at the fovea (full detail).
 At 1.0, you're at the foveal boundary.
 At 2.5, parafovea.
 Beyond that: peripheral vision, where most of the visual field lives — and where most of the shader's work happens.

-The retina is not a passive sensor — it's a layered neural circuit.
-Light hits photoreceptors (rods and cones), which convert photons to electrical signals.
-These signals pass through bipolar cells to retinal ganglion cells, whose axons form the optic nerve.
 In the fovea — a 1.5mm pit at the retina's center, densely packed with cones — each cone connects to its own ganglion cell (1:1 wiring).
 In the periphery, 100+ rods converge onto a single ganglion cell, trading spatial resolution for sensitivity.
-This convergence ratio is the fundamental reason peripheral vision is blurry.
+This convergence ratio is the fundamental reason peripheral vision loses detail — signals are pooled, not lost.
+You can detect that something is there, but you can't tell what it is.

 Kuffler's 1953 experiment was elegantly simple: he recorded from individual ganglion cells in the cat retina while shining small spots of light at different positions.
 He found that each cell responded to a specific patch of the visual field — its receptive field — and that a spot in the center excited the cell while a spot in the surround inhibited it (or vice versa).
 This center-surround antagonism is the retina's first act of computation: extracting contrast, not absolute brightness.

 A neuron's receptive field is the region of visual space that drives its response.
 Retinal ganglion cells have center-surround receptive fields (Kuffler, 1953): an excitatory center ringed by an inhibitory surround, or vice versa.
-This makes them bandpass filters — they respond to spatial frequencies matching their field size, not to uniform illumination.
 The Difference-of-Gaussians (DoG) is a mathematical model of this response profile.
-Critically, receptive field size scales with eccentricity: larger fields in the periphery means coarser frequency tuning further from fixation.

 "The LGN is not a relay station.
 It's a gate."